-APPENDIX 2 Parish Profile
+Deleted: APPENDIX 2¶ Parish Profile¶

 The Parish of Odiham is in Hampshire and falls within the Hart District Council unitary authority.
 It includes the villages of Odiham and North Warnborough, the hamlets of Broad Oak, Derbyfields and Whitehall, and an operational airfield with supporting facilities and housing for personnel at RAF Odiham which is home to the RAF's Chinook helicopter squadrons.
-It is predominantly a rural Parish and is classified by Hart District Council as a Rural Area to which any of its saved Rural Policies must be applied.
-The Neighbourhood Plan's consultation found preservation of the rural nature of the Parish is a major priority for residents.
+It is predominantly a rural Parish and is classified by

+Hart District Council as a Rural Area to whic ...
+[3]